SUMO Signaling

 However, a detailed understanding of SUMO function in most pathways is still incomplete because the relevant targets of modification and the corresponding SUMO-dependent binding partners have not been identified.
 In our work we therefore want to pinpoint the critical targets of SUMO in selected cellular pathways and aim to understand the dynamics of SUMO/SIM interactions.

-Prof. Stefan Müller
+Prof. Dr. Stefan Müller

 Hannah Mende